GitLeeRepo/Cpp_ProgrammingNotes/vs2017CppNotes.md

 # Standards

-By default vs C++ is using C++14 standard, with C++17 and the the latest versions available as options availble under "C++ Lanugage Standard" on the project properties.
+By default vs C++ is using C++14 standard, with C++17 and the the latest versions available as options available under "C++ Language Standard" on the project properties.